2026 Rhineland-Palatinate state election

-The 2026 Rhineland-Palatinate state election will be held on 22 March 2026 to elect the 19th Landtag of Rhineland-Palatinate.
+The 2026 Rhineland-Palatinate state election was held on 22 March 2026 to elect the 19th Landtag of Rhineland-Palatinate.
+The Christian Democratic Union of Germany (CDU) won with 31.0% of votes, while the Social Democratic Party of Germany, which led the state government since 1991, suffered significant losses and fell to second place with 25.9% of votes.

+The Alternative for Germany (AfD) climbed to third place by doubling its vote share to 19.5%, the highest in western German states.
+The Alliance 90/The Greens came in fourth with 7.9%.
+The Free Democratic Party (FDP) and Free Voters (FW) both lost votes, failed to reach the five per cent hurdle and lost their parliamentary representation, which The Left (Die Linke) did not win either despite improvements.
+Turnout was 68.5%.

 Election date

-The Rhineland-Palatinate state government has set the date for the 19th state election on Sunday, March 22, 2026.
-Interior Minister Michael Ebling stated that the date meets constitutional requirements, avoids the Easter holidays, and allows for timely formation of the new state parliament.
-The election must occur between 57 and 60 months after the current legislative period began on May 18, 2021.
-Unlike previous elections since 1996, the 2026 election will not coincide with Baden-Württemberg’s due to differing legal and holiday schedules.
-Baden-Württemberg will vote on March 8, 2026, while Rhineland-Palatinate’s election date accommodates the mandatory 67-day period for approving election proposals, avoiding overlap with the year-end holiday season.
+The Rhineland-Palatinate state government set the date for the 19th state election on 22 March 2026.
+Interior Minister Michael Ebling stated that the date (a Sunday) met constitutional requirements, avoided the Easter holidays, and allowed for timely formation of the new state parliament.
+The election must occur between 57 and 60 months after the legislative period began on 18 May 2021.
+Unlike previous elections since 1996, the 2026 election did not coincide with Baden-Württemberg's due to differing legal and holiday schedules.
+Baden-Württemberg voted on 8 March 2026, while Rhineland-Palatinate's election date accommodated the mandatory 67-day period for approving election proposals, avoiding overlap with the year-end holiday season.

-Electoral System
+Electoral system

 In Rhineland-Palatinate, each voter has two votes.
 The first vote, known as the constituency vote, is used to elect a direct candidate.
 The second vote, called the state vote, is cast for a party or voter association and is decisive for the allocation of seats in the state parliament.
 The number of constituencies was increased from 51 to 52 in 2019.

-Parties and voter associations can choose to submit either a statewide list eligible for election across Rhineland-Palatinate or district lists in the four electoral districts.
-However, it is not mandatory to submit a district list for each district; in such cases, the state vote is not applicable statewide.
+Parties and voter associations can choose to submit either a statewide list eligible for election across Rhineland-Palatinate or district lists in the four electoral districts; however, it is not mandatory to submit a district list for each district, and in such cases the state vote is not applicable statewide.
 For the 2021 state election, no district lists were approved.

-Election proposals must be submitted by January 6, 2026.
+Election proposals had to be submitted by 6 January 2026.
 For seat allocation, only parties and voter associations that receive at least 5% of the state votes are considered.
 Unlike federal elections, there is no basic mandate clause.
 The state parliament generally has 101 seats, with 52 allocated as direct mandates.
 Direct mandates won by parties or voter associations that fail to meet the 5% threshold are subtracted from the total before further seat allocation.
 If a party wins more direct mandates than its proportional share based on the state vote, other parties receive compensatory mandates, potentially increasing the total number of seats.
 The seat distribution for state and district lists uses the Sainte-Laguë/Schepers divisor method with standard rounding.